 - Take out the dough from the fridge and begin to roll it, lifting and turning it a quarter (I do it to the left) regularly, making sure that it doesn't stick.

-- Make a circle of roughly 11 inches in diameter to then have an 8-inch galette.
-I recommend transferring the dough to the parchment paper when it's about 9 inches and roll the rest on the paper, even if the paper is smaller.
+- Make a circle of roughly 11 inches in diameter to have a final 8-inch galette.
+I recommend transferring the dough to the parchment paper when it's about 9 inches and rolling the rest on the paper, even if the paper is smaller.
 You will turn the edges inwards so don't worry.
+At no point should the dough start to warm and stick too much to the paper.
+If this happens, put the paper with the dough on a sheet and chill the whole thing for a few minutes before continuing rolling.

-- Spread the almond cream in the center making a circle and leaving 3 inches without filling.
+- Spread the almond cream in the center, making a circle and leaving about 2 inches without filling.

 - Arrange the peach slices any way you want.

 - Dust the fruit with the sugar and start turning the leftover crust inward.
-It will have small folds each time you lift it.
+It will fold in small pieces each time you lift it.

 - Complete the round and sprinkle the outer edge with the sliced almonds.
 You can add an egg wash first if you want to.
 Simply mix a lightly beaten egg and a tablespoon of milk and brush before sprinkling the sugar.